-This is a map of a park not far from Lake Michigan.
-It is a map of Lizard Mound State Park.
-The things you see on the map are very, very old.
+This is a map of a park not too far from here.
+It is a map of the Lizard Mound Park.
+The things you see on this map are very, very old.
 In fact, they are more than two thousand years old.
 Look at all the shapes.
-The shapes are mounds of dirt and earth.
+These shapes are mounds of dirt and earth.
 The mounds were built by ancient peoples from a very long time ago.
-Note: More detailed information about the mound shapes is covered in the Mounds of Lizard Mound State Park Lesson Plan.
+Note: More information about the mound shapes is covered in the Mounds of Lizard Mound Park Lesson Plan.

 Do you know who these people were?
 The people who built the mounds are ancient Native Americans whom we call the Woodland Indians.
-You are going to learn about the Woodland Indians when you read The Woodland Indians of Lizard Mound State Park.
+You are going to learn about the Woodland Indians when you read The Woodland Indians of Lizard Mound Park.
 What would you like to learn about the mounds and the Woodland Indians who built them?
-Note: Their questions could be posted and then referred to during and at the end of the lesson.
+Note: Their questions could be posted and then referred to during and at the end of the lesson (KWL strategy).

-4. Vocabulary development with a crossword puzzle: Say: Before we read this information, you will become familiar with the vocabulary of the text by doing a crossword puzzle.
+4. Crossword puzzle: Say: Before we read this information, you will become familiar with the vocabulary of the text by doing a crossword puzzle.

-Distribute puzzle and assign.
+Assign Puzzle to work with a partner.
+When completed, partners should make any needed corrections.
 Go through crossword answers with class for self-checking.

-2. Reading Assignment: The Woodland Indians of Lizard Mound State Park.
+2. Reading Assignment: The Woodland Indians of Lizard Mound Park.

-- 1. Distribute the text on pages 17-19.
-These pages show as page 1, 2 and 3 on the printables since they will be handouts for the kids.
-A digital version of the reading text can be obtained at: https://farmingtonhistorical.org/curriculum.html. - 2.
-Go over the format of the text with the students.
-Point out the word groupings in the shaded text.
-Say: These word groupings may seem random at first, but they will help you with your comprehension. - 3.
+- 1. Print and distribute the text on pages 18-20.
+A digital version of the reading text can be obtained at: https://farmingtonhistorical.org/curriculum.html. - Go over the format of the text with the students, encouraging them to use the word groupings and pictures to aid their comprehension.
+Point out that the word groupings introduce the topics.
+They may seem random at first, but challenge students to read the text and find out how the words are connected. - 3.
 Assign the reading to individuals or partners.